tmdc-io/typesense-operator/README.md

 ![image](https://github.com/user-attachments/assets/23e40781-ca21-4297-93bf-2b5dbebc7e0e)

-The specification of the CRD includes the following properties:
+The _specification_ of the CRD includes the following properties:

-- `image`: the Typesense docker image to use
+- `image`: the Typesense docker image to use, required
 - `replicas`: the size of the cluster, defaults to `1`
 - `apiPort`: the REST/API port, defaults to `8108`
 - `peeringPort`: the peering port, defaults to `8107`